nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func NodeAllowed(subnetID []byte, node interop.PublicKey) bool
 ```

-NodeAllowed checks if node is included in the specified subnet or not\.
+NodeAllowed checks if a node is included in the specified subnet\.

 ##### Put